Locastro, D-backs walk off on Padres in finale | Devdiscourse

 Tim Locastro beat out an infield single into the hole at shortstop to drive in the winning run with two outs in the ninth inning in the Arizona Diamondbacks' 1-0 victory over the San Diego Padres in the regular-season finale Sunday in Phoenix.
 Eduardo Escobar singled to open the ninth inning but was thrown out attempting to stretch it into a double before Christian Walker blooped a double down the right field line off Matt Strahm (6-11).

-Walker took third on Josh Rojas' groundout and scored when shortstop Luis Urias' throw to first on Locastro's grounder was late and bounced past first base for Arizona's eighth walk-off win of the year.
+Walker took third on Jose Rojas' groundout and scored when shortstop Luis Urias' throw to first on Locatro's grounder was late and bounced past first base for Arizona's eighth walk-off win of the year.
 Escobar and Wilmer Flores had two hits apiece for the Diamondback (85-77), who ended the season on a five-game winning streak and won eight of their last 10.

 Right-hander Stefan Crichton (1-0), the fifth Arizona pitcher, pitched a 1-2-3 ninth inning for his first major league victory.
 Manny Machado and Josh Naylor had two hits apiece for the Padres (70-92), who ended the year on a six-game losing streak and lost nine of their last 10.